Understanding the world’s most compelling issues by educating, challenging, and inspiring the next generation.

 He has also served as visiting professor at universities in Perth; Australia (1999), Vienna, Austria (1997); Kiev, Ukraine (1998, 1999); Monterrey, Mexico (2002); St. Petersburg, Russia (1998); Manila, Philippines (1994); London; England (1991); and Beijing, China (1999, 2000).
 Dr. Hudson has advised approximately 30 undergraduate and graduate students who have presented research at regional, national, and international conferences.

-As chair of the Philosophy and Religion, Dr. Hudson has been actively promoting undergraduate research and scholarly activities in the College of Arts and Sciences.
-Dr. Hudson also promotes education in his community by speaking regularly at churches, local high schools, community colleges, student organizations, and with local news media about religious violence and extremism and Iron Age archaeology in Israel.
-Dr. Hudson also serves on the governing board of the King Institute of Faith and Culture.
-The King Institute is dedicated to conversation on the issues of faith and culture.
-In this capacity he guides the internationally known lecture series in major decisions and serves as speaker and essayist.
+As chair of the Bible and Religion, Dr. Hudson has been actively promoting undergraduate research and scholarly activities in the College of Arts and Sciences.
+Dr. Hudson also promotes education in his community by speaking regularly at churches, local high schools, community colleges, universities, student organizations, and with local news media about the religious impulse and its interaction with modern society.

 Don has authored, co-authored, or edited five books and written over 30 essays and articles in journals such as Imagiato et Ratio, Dictionary of Biblical Imagery, Mars Hill Review, Journal for the Study of the Old Testament, Inklings, The Everyday Study Bible, Sojourners, and Zeitschrift fur die alttestamentliche Wissenschaft.
 He also founded and co-directed the Mars Hill Review where he served as concept editor for nine years.
 He has given more than 500 research and public scholarship presentations in 47 states and 14 countries.
 He has also been a consultant with international organizations managing refugee populations in Germany, Austria, and Turkey.

 For more information: